Ion Mix Can Invert Centrifugal Confinement

 Each of these effects opens up an array of possibilities in applications ranging from controlled fusion to mass filters.
 Our hope in this paper is not to fully explore these possibilities, but to identify a class of very curious and potentially useful effects in multispecies rotating plasma.

-The model used here comes with a number of simplifications.
-First, and perhaps most importantly: we assume that each species is Gibbs-distributed along field lines.
+The model used here comes with a number of assumptions.
+First, and perhaps most importantly: we take each species to be Gibbs-distributed along field lines.
 This assumption is examined in further detail in the Appendix.
 Kinetically, it is equivalent to the assumption that the velocity distribution at the midplane is Maxwellian.
 This requires that the plasma be deeply (centrifugally) trapped, so that loss regions do not significantly modify the kinetics.
 It also requires that no other major nonthermal features are present.
 This assumption would fail, for example, in the presence of a large ``sloshing" population of beam ions.
+However, it is consistent with experimental observations in the literature \cite{Teodorescu2010, Angioni2014Tungsten}.
 The same assumption also takes the plasma to be non-relativistic.
 At high temperatures (i.e., $T_e$ approaching 511 keV), relativistic effects become important \cite{Ochs2023AmbipolarPotentials}.